OKYO Pharma Limited Prices $5.3 Million Offering of ADSs

 About OKYO Pharma Limited

-OKYO Pharma Limited (OKYOOKYO is a life sciences company admitted to listing on NASDAQ and on the standard segment of the Official List of the UK Financial Conduct Authority and to trading on the main market for listed securities of London Stock Exchange plc.
+OKYO Pharma Limited (LSE: OKYO; NASDAQ: OKYO) is a life sciences company admitted to listing on NASDAQ and on the standard segment of the Official List of the UK Financial Conduct Authority and to trading on the main market for listed securities of London Stock Exchange plc.
 OKYO is focusing on the discovery and development of novel molecules to treat inflammatory dry eye diseases and chronic pain.
 For further information, please visit www.okyopharma.com/.

 Forward Looking Statements